coderrcboy/Cherry-on-top-videogame/README.md

 a/left arrow-backward

-i will upload files in future commits. for now this is it . btw files meaning game assets and gosdot files
+i will upload files in future commits. for now this is it . btw files meaning game assets and gosdot files Right now iot is not available to setup locally and try on godot. it is available only on itch.io